faresismail96/blog/content/posts/Passing the Professional Scrum Master Certification.md

 This article will compile a list of useful resources that will help learn more about the scrum framework and eventually pass the certification.

 I highly suggest reading the official scrum guide.
 It is short and simple to read.
-With that said I will outline below the most important parts of each section and then mention some important points to keep in mind while passing the scrum certification.
+With that said I will outline below the most important parts of each section and then mention important points to keep in mind while passing the scrum certification.

 ## Highlights from the Scrum Guide

 ### Definition of SCRUM

 Scrum is a `lightweight framework`that is based on `empirical process control theory`.
-This framework is used to create and maintain complex products. being empirical, means that scrum extracts its knowledge from experience.
+This framework is used to create and maintain complex products.
+Being empirical, means that scrum extracts its knowledge from experience.

 Scrum relies on small teams of people that are `highly flexible` and `adaptive`